-In recent years, many deadly accidents have occurred on Interstates 55 and 72 in the Springfield area caused by distracted driving.
-Statistics released by the Illinois Department of Transportation (IDOT) indicate that 910 traffic accident-related fatalities occurred in 2014.
+In recent years, many fatal accidents have occurred on Interstates 55 and 72 in the Springfield area due to distracted driving.
+Statistics released by the Illinois Department of Transportation (IDOT) reveal that 910 traffic accident-related fatalities occurred in 2014.
 Many of these crashes involved some form of distracted behavior brought on by fatigue, inattention (wandering thoughts) or performing an activity not directly related to operating the vehicle.

 In July 2014, two residents of McLean County lost their lives in a single-vehicle motorcycle accident occurring at milepost 95 along Interstate 55 in Springfield during mid-afternoon.
-Accident scene investigators determined that the cause of the crash involved a failure of the motorcyclists to slow down in enough time when coming upon slow-moving traffic ahead.
-The male Normal motorcycle rider was pronounced dead at the accident scene and the female Colfax passenger was transported to the Springfield Memorial Medical Center where she later succumbed to her injuries.
+Accident scene investigators determined that the cause of the crash involved a motorcyclist's failure to slow down in enough time when approaching slow-moving traffic.
+The male Normal motorcycle rider was pronounced dead at the accident scene, and EMT responders transported the female Colfax passenger to Springfield Memorial Medical Center where she later succumbed to her injuries.

 Distracted Driving Accident Causes

 Every distraction has the potential of endangering the lives of the driver, passengers, and bystanders.
 Some of the forms of distracted driving involve: